Holographic complexity of rotating black holes: Discussion

 Going forward, there are a number of directions worth exploring.
 Perhaps the most interesting one concerns the result~\eqref{DCbehave}.
 While we have not offered a definitive proof of this relationship, it reduces to known results for static black holes, holds also for large gravitational solitons~\cite{Andrews:2019hvq}, and we have provided robust evidence that it is obeyed in general for large rotating black holes.
 It would be interesting to test the full range of validity of this relationship, which could be done most effectively by studying other black hole solutions for which the entropy and thermodynamic volume are independent and scale differently.
 Such explorations could provide useful insight from which a general proof of the relationship could be deduced, or a counter-example from which its limitations could be assessed.
 It would also be interesting to explore this feature in light of the recently proposed first law of complexity~\cite{Bernamonti:2019zyy}.
+While the holographic interpretation of thermodynamic volume has been understood for sometime, its utility in this realm has remained comparatively undeveloped (though see~\cite{Johnson:2014yja, Kastor:2014dra, Karch:2015rpa, Caceres:2016xjz, Sinamuli:2017rhp, Johnson:2018amj, Johnson:2019wcq, Rosso:2020zkk} for progress in this direction).
+Our results provide one concrete setting where thermodynamic volume appears to play a natural role in holography, and it is our view that this result provides further impetus to investigate in greater detail the role of thermodynamic volume in the holographic context and its relation to complexity.

 It would be worthwhile to extend the analysis here to the most general class of rotating black holes, though this may be a formidable task.
 Exploring the implications of the known instabilities (e.g.~superradiance) of rotating black holes for complexity would also be of interest.
 Although our complexity calculations were done in the case of odd-dimensional equal angular momenta in each independent plane of rotation, we expect that the general family of Myers-Perry-AdS black holes should possess similar qualitative behaviour.